fossasia/open-event-attendee-ios/.github/ISSUE_TEMPLATE/let-s-report-a-bug.md

 ---
 name: Let's report a bug
-about: Report a bug which you have noticed, to help us improve Open Event IOS
+about: Report a bug which you have noticed, to help us improve Open Event iOS
 title: ''
 labels: bug
 assignees: ''